corex/command/README.md

 - Use "make:shortcut" to create a shortcut in root of your project.
 - Modify and set registerOnPath().
 - Use "make:command" to create a new commmand and modify it.

+## Config
+Setup configuration for your project.
+-